Little River (Avon, West Gippsland)

-The Little River is a perennial river of the West Gippsland catchment, located in the Alpine region of the Australian state of Victoria.
+The Little River is a perennial river of the West Gippsland catchment, in the Alpine region of the Australian state of Victoria.

 Location and features

 The Little River rises in remote country in the southern portion of the Avon Wilderness Park, south of Mount Hump, part of the Great Dividing Range within the Alpine National Park.
 The river flows generally southwest, then northwest, then southwest, then south, before reaching its confluence with the Ben Cruachan Creek within the Shire of Wellington.
 The Ben Cruachan Creek flows into the Avon River.
 Little River descends 645 m over its 7 km course.